Burgers equation from non-thermal stationary states in nearly-integrable gases: Preliminaries

-where $\hat{H}_{\mathrm{int}}$ and $\hat{H}_{\mathrm{int}}^{(b)}$ are some integrable Hamiltonians modelling system and bath, respectively and $\hat{H}_{\mathrm{pert}}$ is some small integrability-breaking perturbation Hamiltonian (modelling system-bath interaction).
+where $H_{\mathrm{int}}$ and $H_{\mathrm{int}}^{(b)}$ are some integrable Hamiltonians modelling system and bath, respectively and $\alpha H_{\mathrm{pert}}$ is some small integrability-breaking perturbation Hamiltonian (modelling system-bath interaction).
 The system is assumed to be Galilean-invariant.
-We consider only the case when $\hat{H}_{\mathrm{pert}}$ does not depend on position and time explicitly.
-The dynamics of nearly-integrable models, after the initial decoherence phase, is effectively described by a kinetic theory~\cite{thermexp,biagetti2024generalised,Durnin2021,Panfil2023}.
-This kinetic theory is formulated in terms of the space-time dependent distribution function of quasi-particles $\rhop(x,\lambda, t)$ with quasi-momentum (rapidity) $\lambda$.
-To understand the basics of quasiparticle description we review first the thermodynamic Bethe ansatz (TBA) and GHD of integrable models.
+We consider only the case when $H_{\mathrm{pert}}$ does not depend on position and time explicitly.
+The dynamics of nearly-integrable models, after the initial decoherence phase, is effectively described by kinetic theory~\cite{Tang2018,biagetti2024generalised,Durnin2021,Panfil2023}.
+This kinetic theory is formulated in terms of the space-time dependent distribution function of quasiparticles $\rhop(x,\lambda, t)$ with quasimomentum (rapidity) $\lambda$.
+To understand the basics of quasiparticle description we review first the TBA and GHD of integrable models.